Meeri HellstenProfessor

 Keynote addresses

 Hellstén, M. (2020).
-Critical Reader of the book: Teaching Practices in a Global Learning Environment by Hanne Tange (Aalborg U).
-CGHE Book launch and Symposium.
-Oxford University: Chair Simon Marginson, Nov.
-17.
+Critical Reader: Teaching Practices in a Global Learning Environment, by Hanne Tange (Aalborg U).
+CGHE Book Launch and Symposium.
+Oxford University: Chair Simon Marginson, November 17.

 Hellsten, M. (2020).
 Opening Panel Keynote.
 Burning Questions International Seminar on Sustainable Development.
 Oulu University January 15.